 - Being too conservative can be just as risky as being too bold.

 - The opening sentence is the most important line in the personal statement.
 It should invite the reader to keep reading.

-- Draw on personal and/or patient experiences to help relay why you want to go into PM&R. You could refer to your journal for ideas and stories.
+- Draw on personal and/or patient experiences to help relay why you want to go into PM&R. You could refer to the journal you kept throughout medical school for ideas and stories.

 - Include why you think that you would be a good physiatrist.

 - Highlight what makes you different and why you will be a valuable asset to a program.

 - Can consider tailoring the statement to specific programs.

 - Make sure that your grammar and content flows for easy reading.